EpiMapper-pipeline/EpiMapper/README.md

 ## Run demos:
 There are currently two demos avalible for using the EpiMapper Python package, one for CUT&Tag data and one for ATAC-seq data.
-You can find the demo data in the [demos](https://github.com/EpiMapper-pipeline/EpiMapper/tree/main/demos) folder.
-Please pay attention to create the output folder before running.
+Demo data can be found in the [demos](https://github.com/EpiMapper-pipeline/EpiMapper/tree/main/demos) folder.
+Ensure that you create the output folder before running the demos.

 ```shell
 # Navigate to the demo directory: